Realizing temporal graphs from fastest travel times: Introduction

 Building upon these initial results, we explore the possibilities to generalize our polynomial-time algorithm using the \emph{distance-from-triviality} parameterization paradigm~\cite{FJR13,GHN04}.
 That is, we investigate the parameterized computational complexity of \deltaExact\ with respect to structural parameters of the underlying graph that measure its ``tree-likeness''.

 We obtain the following results.
 We show that \deltaExact\ is W[1]-hard when parameterized by the feedback vertex number of the underlying graph (\cref{thm:W1wrtFVS}).
 To this end, we first give a reduction from \textsc{Multicolored Clique} parameterized by the number of colors~\cite{fellows2009multipleinterval} to a variant of \deltaExact\ where the period $\Delta$ is infinite, that is, when the labeling is non-periodic.
 We use a special gadget (the ``infinity'' gadget) which allows us to transfer the result to a finite period $\Delta$.
 The latter construction is independent from the particular reduction we use, and can hence be treated as a reduction from the non-periodic to the periodic setting.
-Note that our parameterized hardness result rule out fixed-parameter tractability for several popular graph parameters such as treewidth and arboricity.
+Note that our parameterized hardness result rule out fixed-parameter tractability for several popular graph parameters such as \emph{treewidth}, \emph{degeneracy}, \emph{cliquewidth}, \emph{distance to chordal graphs}, and \emph{distance to outerplanar graphs}.

+We complement this hardness result by showing that \deltaExact\ is fixed-parameter tractable (FPT) with respect to the \emph{feedback edge number} $k$ of the underlying graph (\cref{thm:FPTwrtFES}).
+This result also implies an FPT algorithm for any larger parameter, such as the \emph{maximum leaf number}.
+A similar phenomenon of getting W[1]-hardness with respect to the feedback vertex number, while getting an FPT algorithm with respect to the feedback edge number, has been observed only in a few other temporal graph problems related to the connectivity between two vertices~\cite{casteigts2021finding,FMNR22a,EMM22}.